-The East-West Center is conducting a two-year research project on peri-urban areas in India and Pakistan, with funding from the U.S. Department of State.
+The East-West Center conducted a two-year research project on peri-urban areas in India and Pakistan, with funding from the U.S. Department of State.
 In these two countries, peri-urban areas occupy large portions of the landscape, are home to tens of millions of people, and face serious environmental and human-health problems that are often neglected by both rural and urban administrations.
-The East-West Center's project involves collaborative study to collect and integrate socioeconomic and ecological data from censuses and surveys with information on land cover, water resources, and infrastructure from remotely sensed images and thematic maps.
-Data will be analyzed to assess and compare environmental and human-health issues and related governance challenges in selected rural, urban, and peri-urban areas.
+The East-West Center's project involved collaborative study to collect and integrate socioeconomic and ecological data from censuses and surveys with information on land cover, water resources, and infrastructure from remotely sensed images and thematic maps.
+Data were analyzed to assess and compare environmental and human-health issues and related governance challenges in selected rural, urban, and peri-urban areas.

-This project brings together experts, scholars, and promising young students and professionals from India and Pakistan.
-Lead institutions in the region are the South Asia Consortium for Interdisciplinary Water Resources Studies in Hyderabad, India, and the Sustainable Development Policy Institute in Islamabad, Pakistan.
+This project brought together experts, scholars, and promising young students and professionals from India and Pakistan.
+Lead institutions in the region were the South Asia Consortium for Interdisciplinary Water Resources Studies in Hyderabad, India, and the Sustainable Development Policy Institute in Islamabad, Pakistan.

-Participants will develop mutual interests and relationships based on a shared exploration of the challenges and impacts of rural-to-urban transitions and peri-urban interfaces in the South Asia region.
-Objectives are to:
+Participants developed mutual interests and relationships based on a shared exploration of the challenges and impacts of rural-to-urban transitions and peri-urban interfaces in the South Asia region.
+Objectives were to: